 Your essay should provide a critical examination of the ideas, methods or practices relevant to your subject.
 As the term paper constitutes 50% of the grade for the course, it should be based on extensive reading and demonstrate that you have given the subject considerable thought.
-It is important that you learn to discipline yourself in terms of space and time available for your contribution, because in your professional life you will be asked to write articles and chapters of a specified length and to present conference papers within a specified amount of time, so stay within the established limits.
+It is important that you learn to discipline yourself in terms of space available for your contribution, because in your professional life you will be asked to write articles and chapters of a specified length, so stay within the established limits.
 Your essay should be accompanied by proper citations and bibliography (Chicago Manual of Style or Turebian).